Correlation between upstreamness and downstreamness in random global value chains: Introduction

 Several explanatory factors have been put forward in \cite{Antras2018} to make sense of these puzzling correlations, notably the possible persistence of large trade barriers across countries -- which is however ruled out, as trade costs were found to have fallen off significantly over the period 1995-2011 -- and the growing importance of the service sectors, which typically feature short production chain lengths and little use of intermediate inputs in production.
-We also mention that the standard definitions of upstreamness and downstreamness have been critically re-assessed, e.g. in \cite{criticaAntras}, and alternative measures put forward there.
+We also mention that the standard definitions of upstreamness and downstreamness have been critically re-assessed, e.g. in \cite{criticaAntras}, and alternative measures put forward there (see also \cite{alternative1} for an alternative proposal based on a dynamical model of supply chains rooted in evolutionary game theory).
+Our analysis lends further support to the warning issued in \cite{criticaAntras} concerning the subtleties involved in the traditional measures of upstreamness and downstreamness when interpreted as simple proxies for a sector's (country's) mere positioning along the GVC.